brandon-relentnet/fantasy-sports/README.md

 ## Troubleshooting

 - **Authentication Issues**: Ensure your Yahoo app redirect URI matches exactly with `NEXTAUTH_URL/api/auth/callback/yahoo`
 - **API Rate Limits**: Yahoo has rate limits on their API.
-Implement caching if needed
+Consider caching in backend
 - **Missing Data**: Some API responses may vary based on league settings and current season status

 ## Notes on Roster Filters